waigania13/carmen/docs/addresses.md

 Note: Interpolation properties all contain `l` (left) and `r` (right) prefixes.
 These left/right prefixes are based on the direction of the linestring from the 0th coordinate onward.
-When visualizing these values, ensure you check the orientation of the linestring as a common gotcha is using the L/R of your orientation to the feature on your screen.
+When visualizing these values, ensure you check the orientation of the linestring rather than using the L/R of your orientation to the feature on your screen.

 - `properties.carmen:rangetype`
     - REQUIRED: Carmen has the potential to support multiple forms of interpolation,